isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 34. Besides the renovations required under conservation obligations, the interior and facilities of most Black and Whites also require upgrading.

 {:start="35"}
-35. Many Black and Whites are more than a hundred years old.
+35. Many Black and Whites are more than a hundred years old and they are not like modern detached houses.

 {:start="36"}
-36. And they are not like modern detached houses.
-Most Black and Whites lack modern amenities which we often taken for granted, and require significant effort to retrofit:
+36. Most Black and Whites lack modern amenities which we often taken for granted, and require significant effort to retrofit:

 (1) For example, some may lack air-conditioning, water heaters or even cooking hobs.